kiwi0fruit/pyappshare/template_env/README.md

 ## Reinstall

-If you need to reinstall the app (this would be with latest packages) simply run installation again: it will delete the appropriate environment first.
+If you need to reinstall the env (this would be with latest packages) simply run installation again: it will delete the appropriate environment first.

 *Save this folder somewhere in case you would like to reinstall it in future*.